xiaogejiangyoyoyo/leetcode-daily/README.md

 # leetcode-daily
-In order to interview and consolidate algorithms and data structures, record my code, mainly in C++ and Java.
+In order to interview and consolidate algorithms and data structures, record my code, mainly in Python/C++/Java.